 Pros: Has a free plan and many different price choices.
 Targets both gamers and marketers.

 Cons: Free version is limited.

 The price is tailor-made to the customer so you are to contact them about it.
-It works in iOS, Android, Windows Phone, BlackBerry and HTML5.
-Localytics targets every customer from media, retail, travel, business and lifestyle; that is why companies like Marvel, Sony, Bose, Avis, Bloomberg, Hasbro and Virgin are among its customers.
+It works in iOS, Android, Windows Phone, BlackBerry, and HTML5.
+Localytics target every customer from media, retail, travel, business, and lifestyle; that is why companies like Marvel, Sony, Bose, Avis, Bloomberg, Hasbro, and Virgin are among its customers.
 Localytics claims it is all about getting to know your customers to keep them active in your app.
-It provides personalized in-app messaging, customized notifications and recommendations and gives you hints on how to do this without annoying your users.
+It provides personalized in-app messaging, customized notifications, and recommendations and gives you hints on how to do this without annoying your users.
 It also offers location-based messaging solutions for retailers.
 It focuses on user-attribution.
 It provides support on;